MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Danger 4: Backup and Recovery Failures

 Many organizations discover their backups don't work when they need them most — during a crisis.
-Testing backup restoration procedures is often neglected until disaster strikes.
+Testing backup restoration procedures is often neglected until disaster strikes, which is precisely when you discover that untested backups provide little comfort.

 Common Backup Failures: